odoo/documentation/ecommerce/shopper_experience/paypal.rst

 Odoo requires three Paypal credentials:

 - *Email ID* is your login email address in Paypal.

--  *Merchant ID* can be found in the settings of your Paypal account, in *Profile > About the business*.
+- *Merchant ID* can be found in the settings of your Paypal account, in :menuselection:`Profile --> About the business`.
 - *Paypal PDT Token* is given in *Website payments* configuration as explained here above.

 .. image:: media/paypal09.png
     :align: center